survivejs/webpack-book/manuscript/building_with_webpack/05_separating_manifest.md

 ## Conclusion

-Even though our project has neat caching behavior now, adding hashes to our filenames brings a new problem.
-If a hash changes, we still have possible older files within our output directory.
+The project is starting to look good, but there's a small problem.
+Each time the hash changes, our *build* directory grows as more files appear there.
 To eliminate this problem, we can set up a little plugin to clean it up for us.